 But money problems aren’t the only thing Ned has to worry about as Betsy has invited that, “Double-crossing, miserable, four-flushing snake Shelby Ashton!” over for dinner.
 I may know even less about love than I do about the American tax system but I must say that inviting your old flame, one who repeatedly tried to screw over your new husband mere days ago, has got to be the dumbest of dumb ideas.
 Yet that isn’t enough conflict so the script has Shelby (Elliot Reed) show up for dinner with Desiree de la Roche (Joanna Moore) who is an old school flame of Ned’s and who also seems to still be carrying a torch for him.
 Betsy moves straight into insanely jealous mode, you almost expect a catfight to break out at any moment, but then good ole Ned doubles down on that stupidity by declaring, “No wife of mine is going to work as long as I have a spark of life in my body” when Shelby offers a job to cash strapped Betsy.
 The love squabble that develops from this dinner plagues much of the film’s running time, it’s not original or all that funny, and isn’t this supposed to be a sci-fi comedy?

 The movie isn’t all financial and relationship problems, it just seems that way at times, but we do get Professor Brainard working on a new invention that stems from the gas that is a byproduct of Flubber.
 With the use of this Flubber gas he believes he can create and control weather, and he does manage to make the steam from a tea kettle turn into a small rain cloud in his kitchen with the resulting puddle being blamed on the poor dog, but when he tries to make actual clouds do the same not a drop of rain is to be seen.
-Though unbeknownst to him the weather ray did have an effect but instead of the desired effect of making clouds it instead caused every piece of glass in the beams radius to burst or shatter.
+Though unbeknownst to him the weather ray did have an effect, just not the desired effect of making clouds, instead it caused every piece of glass within the beam’s radius to burst or shatter.

 Aside from Ned’s experiments with Flubber gas we also have Biff Hawk working on a side project of his own that will allow the puny football players of Medfield College defeat the giant players of rival Rutland College.
 If you think that this will result in Flubber being used to cheat in a sporting event, as we saw in the last film, you are absolutely correct. *sigh*